BiAPoL/blog/till_korten/devbio-napari_cluster/readme.md

   * not enough CPUs

 ### You may need to look elsewhere if:
 * you are still actively developing on your workflow and are installing/removing python packages on a regular basis.
-We are working with singularity images and it is not feasible to frequently build new images for you with new python packages.
+We are working with [singularity containers](https://sylabs.io/singularity/) and it is not feasible to frequently build new images for you with new python packages.
 You may want to look at Roberts article on [using google colab](../../robert_haase/clesperanto_google_colab/).
 * your workflow needs a graphical user interface other than standard jupyter notebook stuff

 ### See also